Our history

 2018

-• The Trans and Intersex research tour continues with presentations to government and donors, multilaterals, and foundations in Europe and Northern America through tailored meetings and conferences.
+• The tour of State of Trans Organizing and State of Intersex Organizing reports continues with tailored presentations to government and donors, multilaterals, and foundations in Europe and Northern America and multiple conferences.

 • GPP publishes the second Global Resources Report in partnership with Funders for LGBTQ Issues, documenting global LGBTI funding in 2015-2016.

-• GPP and its members engaged in Leaving No One Behind: The Equal Rights Coalition (ERC) Global Conference on LGBTI Human Rights and Inclusive Development in Vancouver.
+• GPP and its members engaged in Leaving No One Behind: The Equal Rights Coalition Global Conference on LGBTI Human Rights and Inclusive Development in Vancouver, Canada.

-• GPP and Elevate Children Funders Group launch our work together to mobilize global funding support for LGBTI youth.
+• GPP and Elevate Children Funders Group launch collaboration to mobilize global funding support for LGBTI youth.

 2019

-• GPP coordinated a funder delegation to Ottawa, Canada to provide technical guidance to Global Affairs Canada and participate in a country-level consultation with Canadian stakeholders.
+• GPP coordinates a funder delegation to Ottawa, Canada to provide technical guidance to Global Affairs Canada and participate in a country-level consultation with Canadian stakeholders.

 • GPP hosts its first donor event aligned with ILGA Latin America and the Caribbean (Colombia), and its first Donor Pre-Conference focused on the Middle East and North Africa region in coordination with the Arab Foundation For Freedoms & Equality (Cyprus), as well as its ongoing donor pre-conferences adjacent to ILGA World (New Zealand), ILGA-Europe (Czech Republic) and CFCS (Kenya).

-• GPP organized the first-ever LGBTI-focused session for the European Foundation Centre conference (France); co-organized a Donor Post-Conference to the Rainbow Philanthropy Conference: “Sport Disrupted: Sex_uality Matters” (Germany); and co-organized a conference on “The Narrative Imperative: Imagining a Collective Response for Effective Communications” (USA).
+• GPP organizes the first-ever LGBTI-focused session for the European Foundation Centre conference (France); co-organizes a Donor Post-Conference to the Rainbow Philanthropy Conference: “Sport Disrupted: Sexuality Matters” (Germany); and co-organizes a conference on “The Narrative Imperative: Imagining a Collective Response for Effective Communications” (USA).

 2020

-• GPP hosts and participates in a range of online events, webinars, and panels.
+• GPP hosted and participated in a range of online events, webinars, and panels.

 • GPP transitioned to fiscal sponsorship with Community Initiatives.